rawilk/profile-filament-plugin/docs/pages/profile.md

 ## Events

-By default, our `editAction` will dispatch the `\Rawilk\ProfileFilament\Events\Profile\ProfileInformationUpdated` event, which you can listen for in your application if needed.
+By default, our `EditProfileInfoAction` will dispatch the `\Rawilk\ProfileFilament\Events\Profile\ProfileInformationUpdated` event, which you can listen for in your application if needed.
 The event will receive the authenticated user.